Out and about

 • Backpack

-For day trips and when you're out and about, allowing you to carry the important things in one place.
+For day trips and on the go, so you can carry all the important things practically.

 • Beach towel